oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 Including TypeOption values within FieldOptions is an extension ([Section 3.3.1](#331-type-definition-within-fields)).

 ### 3.1.1 Name Formats
 JADN does not restrict the syntax of TypeName and FieldName, but naming conventions can aid readability of specifications.
-JADN-based specifications MAY define their own name format requirements.

-* Specifications that define name formats MUST define:
+* JADN specifications MAY override the default name formats by defining one or more of:
     * The permitted format for TypeName
     * The permitted format for FieldName
     * A Field Separator character used in qualified field names (pathnames)
-    * A "System" character intended for use in tool-generated type names
+    * A "System" character used in tool-generated type names
+    * The permitted format for the Namespace Identifier (NSID) used in type references
-* Schema authors SHOULD NOT create FieldNames containing the Field Separator character
+* Schema authors MUST NOT create FieldNames containing the Field Separator character
 * Schema authors SHOULD NOT create TypeNames containing the System character, but schema processing tools MAY do so
-* Specifications that do not define an alternate name format MUST use the definitions in Figure 3-1 expressed in [ABNF](#rfc5234) and [Regular Expression](#es9) formats:
+* Specifications that do not define alternate name formats MUST use the definitions in Figure 3-1 expressed as [ABNF](#rfc5234) and [Regular Expression](#es9):
 ```
 ABNF:
 TypeName   = UC *31("-" / Sys / UC / LC / DIGIT)    ; e.g., Color-Values, length = 1-32 characters
-FieldName  = LC *31("_" / FS / UC / LC / DIGIT)      ; e.g., color_values, length = 1-32 characters
+FieldName  = LC *31("_" / UC / LC / DIGIT)          ; e.g., color_values, length = 1-32 characters
+NSID       = (UC / LC) *7(UC / LC / DIGIT)          ; Namespace ID e.g., td, length = 1-8 characters

-FS         = "/"      ; 'SOLIDUS' (U+002F), Path separator for qualified field names, e.g., color/values
+FS         = "/"      ; 'SOLIDUS' (U+002F), Path separator for field pathnames, e.g., color/values
-Sys        = "$"      ; 'DOLLAR SIGN' (U+0024), Reserved for tool-generated type names, e.g., Color$values.
+Sys        = "$"      ; 'DOLLAR SIGN' (U+0024), System chacacter for tool-generated type names, e.g., Color$values.
 UC         = %x41-5A  ; A-Z
 LC         = %x61-7A  ; a-z
 DIGIT      = %x30-39  ; 0-9